Power Industry

 Membrane technologies have become essential in the oilfield industry due to their efficiency in treating produced water, brine, and other waste streams.
 The typical processes involved are Pretreatment + Ultrafiltration + Reverse Osmosis, with parameters specifically set to ensure optimal water quality.

-Hollow Fiber UF technology is effective in removing suspended solids, oil droplets, and emulsified oil from produced water.
+Hollow Fiber Ultrafiltration (UF) technology is effective in removing suspended solids from produced water.

-Spiral Wound NF technology allows partial desalination of water for Enhanced Oil Recovery (EOR) for selective removal of divalent and trivalent ions.
+Spiral Wound Nanoflo®️ technology allows partial desalination of water for Enhanced Oil Recovery (EOR) for selective removal of divalent and trivalent ions.

-Spiral Wound RO technology crucial for removing salts and dissolved solids to produce low-salinity water for EOR applications.
+Spiral Wound Reverse Osmosis (RO) technology crucial for removing salts and dissolved solids to produce low-salinity water for EOR applications.

 The metallurgy industry is integral to extracting, refining, and processing metals essential for construction, manufacturing, transportation, and technology.
 Membrane technology has emerged as a key enabler of sustainable and efficient practices in this sector.
 It enables the treatment and recycling of wastewater, recovery of valuable metals, and removal of impurities.
 These innovations not only reduce freshwater consumption and waste discharge but also ensure compliance with environmental standards, enhancing overall resource efficiency and supporting sustainable metallurgical operations.